Peptidase-S11 RNA motif

 The Peptidase-S11 RNA motif is a conserved RNA structure that was discovered by bioinformatics.

 Peptidase-S11 motif RNAss are found in Enterobacteria.

 Peptidase-S11 motif RNAs likely function as cis-regulatory elements, in view of their positions upstream of protein-coding genes.
 Indeed, virtually all Peptidase-S11 RNAs are located upstream of genes that encode peptidase S11, and are close to the start codon of that gene.
+Two main types of enzymatic activity are found in family S11.
+These are DD-carboxypeptidase activity in which there is transfer of the C-terminal D-Ala to water, and DD-transpeptidase activity in which the peptidoglycan monomer is transferred to an exogenous receptor after removal of the C-terminal D-Ala.